techneklept/codepath_prework/README.md

 One question that I had regarding web development is how sound and tones are generated.
 The function that played the sequence of tones and what frequencies seemed to be a black box and I didn't at all understand how it worked.
 I also wondered about the quality of the tone, which seemed buzzy and metallic for lack of better terms.
 How does one change the timbre through code?
 This seems to be a rather interesting question and something that piqued my curiousity to dive deeper into sound generation.

 Another question that I had regarded deployment.
-Since glitch does most of the work of hosting the page, I wonder about how I would go about deploying this webapp on my own, from scratch.
+Since glitch does most of the work of hosting the page, I wonder about how I would go about deploying this webapp from scratch.
+How do I host and serve this for others to try?
+If, for some odd reason, this webapp became viral and I had exponentially many users trying it, how do I scale it so that millions of users are able to enjoy this game without disruption or error?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)